Performers

 Dr. Hal (Harry S. Robins)

-From Tentacle Session #1 2/21/99 Hal Robins is a renowned underground comic artist and his work has appeared in Last Gasp’s Weirdo, Salon Magazine’s Dark Hotel and many other publications.
+“Hal Robins is a renowned underground comic artist, and his work has appeared in Last Gasp’s Weirdo, Salon’s Dark Hotel and many other publications.
 For over a decade he has been the co-host of KPFA’s bizarre radio show, “Puzzling Evidence.”
-Reverend Hal is the Master of Church Secrets for The Church of SubGenius.
+Reverend Hal is the Master of Church Secrets for the Church of the SubGenius.
 As Dr. Howland Owll, he has served as MC for many unique San Francisco events including Chicken John’s “You Asked For It!” game shows.
-Recently, Hal contributed his unique vocal talents to the award-winning interactive game Half-Life.
+For some, Hal is primarily his unique vocal presence in the various versions of the award-winning interactive game Half-Life.”

-Chicken John (John Rinaldi)
+Original Host: Chicken John (John Rinaldi)

 KROB (Robert Cole)